Armands Šķēle: Latvian National Team

 Armands Šķēle made his Latvian National Team debut in 2002.
 He has played at EuroBasket 2003, EuroBasket 2005, EuroBasket 2007, EuroBasket 2009 and EuroBasket 2013.
 In total, he made 99 appearances for the National Team.

 Family

 His younger brother, Aigars, is also a professional basketball player.

 Autobiography

 In December 2020, Šķēle's autobiography, Starp dzīvi un basketbolu, was published.
 In it, Šķēle talks about his career and various events that took place in his life.
+In September 2025, the book was published in Estonian.